When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Theodor Adorno and Max Horkheimer

-So missing out is like death, taxes, and Drake music—unavoidable.
-And Burkeman suggests spinning this in a hopeful way:
+So missing out is like death, taxes, ruts, and Drake music—unavoidable.
+But Burkeman suggests spinning this optimistically:

 “Once you truly understand that you’re guaranteed to miss out on almost every experience the world has to offer, the fact that there are so many you still haven’t experienced stops feeling like a problem.”